Lilias Ashworth Hallett: Life

-She was invited by Mary Blathwayt and her parents to visit Eagle House in 1911.
+Ashworth Hallett was invited by Mary Blathwayt and her parents to visit Eagle House in 1911.
 She had been there in 1908 to chair a meeting but this time she was invited to plant a tree.
 Like the Blathwayts she had mixed feelings about militancy within the suffrage movement.
 She was said to have been "made ill" by the militants but she confided that it was the militants that were creating the progress that she spent many years failing to achieve.